shimlab/BLAZE/README.md

  * *Folder of the fastq files*
  * *10X barcode whitelist*: a file containing all possible 10x barcodes ([more details](https://kb.10xgenomics.com/hc/en-us/articles/115004506263-What-is-a-barcode-whitelist-)).
 The 10X barcode whitelists for both the 10X Single Cell 3ʹ gene expression v2 and v3 chemistries have been packed in `10X_bc/`.
 By default, this module assumes v3 chemistry and uses the file `10X_bc/3M-february-2018.zip`.
 You may specify `--kit-version=v2` to use the whitelist for v2 chemistry, or provide your own whitelist by specifying `--full-white-list=<filename>`.
 Note that barcodes outside this whitelist will never be found in the output.

  * *expected number of cells*: In the current version, the expected number of cells is a required input (specify `--expect-cells=xx`).
 Note that the output is NOT sensitive to the specified number, but a rough number is needed to determine the count threshold to output the whitelist.
-If users need to adjust the count threshold after running this script, They don't have to re-run this module but can use `bin/update_whitelist.py` (run `python3 bin/update_whitelist.py -h` for more details).
+If users need to adjust the count threshold after running this script, they don't have to re-run this module but can use `bin/update_whitelist.py` (run `python3 bin/update_whitelist.py -h` for more details).

 **Example code:**
 ```